AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 In the **[!UICONTROL Mapping]** step, you can select which attribute and identity fields to export for your profiles.
 You can also select to change the headers in the exported file to any friendly name that you wish.
 For more information, view the [mapping step](/help/destinations/ui/activate-batch-profile-destinations.md#mapping) in the activate batch destinations UI tutorial.

-## Exported data / Validate data export {#exported-data}
+## Validate data export {#exported-data}

 For [!DNL Pega Profile Connector] destinations, [!DNL Platform] creates a `.csv` file in Amazon S3 storage location that you provided.
 For more information about the files, see [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md) in the segment activation tutorial.

-A successful import of profile data from S3 inserts data in the Pega Customer profile datastore.
-The imported customer profile data can be validated in Pega Customer Profile Designer , as shown in the following figure.
+A successful import of profile data from S3 inserts data in the [!DNL Pega Customer] profile datastore.
+The imported customer profile data can be validated in [!DNL Pega Customer Profile Designer] , as shown in the following figure.
 ![Image of the UI screen where you can validate Adobe profile data in Customer Profile Designer](../../assets/catalog/personalization/pega-profile/pega-profile-data.png)

-In Pega Customer Decision Hub, data administrators can configure data jobs in Customer Profile Designer to import profile data periodically from S3 as shown in the following figure.
-See the [additional resources](#additional-resources) for more information about how to configure data jobs to import profile data from Amazon S3.
+In [!DNL Pega Customer Decision Hub], data administrators can configure data jobs in [!DNL Customer Profile Designer] to import profile data periodically from S3 as shown in the following figure.
+See the [additional resources](#additional-resources) for more information about how to configure data jobs to import profile data from [!DNL Amazon S3].
 ![Image of the UI screen to configure data jobs in Customer Profile Designer](../../assets/catalog/personalization/pega-profile/pega-profile-screen-image1.png)

 ## Additional resources {#additional-resources}